spencerhcheng/holberton-system_engineering-devops/w3/d2/clock.md

   - *hint:* If the value is less than 9, you may have to append a 0 to the beginning

-4. Test you `getSeconds` method.
+4. Test your `getSeconds` method.
 Open node and manually set the `totalSeconds` and make sure `getSeconds` is giving you the right value.
 Test cases below:

   - If `clock.totalSeconds = 0`, `clock.getSeconds()` will evaluate to `"00"`